 Zach made his official Broadway debut with First Date musical.
 This off-Broadway musical ran from July 2013 to January 2014 at Longacre Theatre.
 My college had a NYC Broadway excursion trip in fall of 2013.
 First Date was the selected Broadway musical for this NYC excursion.
 The day of this trip finally arrived.
 I was exuberantly buzzing with excitement on the 4-hour bus ride to New York City.
 First Date musical is about a blind date between two polar opposites, Aaron and Casey, in present-day New York City.
 I really enjoyed it this off-Broadway musical.
 Three years later, Zachary Levi returned to Broadway in She Loves Me revival.
 Drastically different from First Date.
 She Loves Me takes place in 1934 Budapest.
 The main characters.
 Georg Nowack and Amalia Balash are secret pen plans who wind up working in the same perfumery shop.
 They initially butt heads frequently at work but slowly realize they have feelings for each other…and are actually each other’s pen pals.
 Zachary plays the lead role of Georg Nowack.
 I’d honestly see any Broadway musical starring Zachary in the main cast ensemble.
 He is a very versatile actor with a lovable nerdy personality as well.
 Thanks to NBC’s Chuck, I formed an immense appreciation for Zachary Levi over the years.
 He is one of my beloved bias actors.

 Not everyone likes musicals regardless of what form they come in.
 TV show, film, school production, New York City Broadway, and London West End Broadway to name a few.
 I attended many of musical productions in high school and college.
 I don’t have acting chops.
 Nope.
 My talents lie in freelance writing and recreational singing.
 But I can appreciate a well executed musical production.
 In terms of professional live musicals, I’ve seen a total of four musicals.
-Three in New York City Broadway and one in London West End Broadway.
-First Date, She Loves Me, Bend It Like Beckham, and Kinky Boots.
+Four in New York City Broadway and one in London West End Broadway.
+First Date, She Loves Me, Bend It Like Beckham, Kinky Boots, and Phantom of the Opera.
 Most of the musicals I’ve seen have been in full-feature film forms rather than TV show form.
 I especially enjoy seeing musicals of different genres.
 Yet, most of the musicals I’ve ever seen have some sort of happy ending for the main character(s).
 Of all the musicals I’ve seen, Les Misérables film adaptation was the most depressing musical of them all.
 I still have different reasons for why I enjoyed a particular musical.

 The Greatest Showman took seven years of development before this musical film was finally released into theaters.
 Benj Pasek and Justin Paul penned the lyrics for the songs.
 This film was a passion project for Hugh Jackman, who was cast as title role back in 2009.
 The main cast ensemble includes Zendaya, Rebecca Ferguson, Michelle Williams, and Zac Efron.
 Michelle and Zac were only joined the main cast in summer 2016.
 Zac Efron hadn’t been in a musical film project since High School Musical trilogy and Hairspray in 2007.
 Hugh Jackman hadn’t done a musical film project since Les Miserable in 2012.
 There’s a plethora of incredibly talented actors among the minor cast ensemble.